 Ohio SRECs have fallen significantly in value due to an oversupply in the market.
 Since the renewable portfolio standard (RPS) freeze in 2014, prices have remained relatively low.
-The legislature continues to attempt to dismantle the RPS year-over-year despite the fact that Ohio has one of the most modest renewable portfolio standards in the country.
-To date, attempts at a repeal have not been successful.
+Although attempts at an outright repeal have not been successful to date, the state legislature continues to attempt to dismantle the RPS year-over-year despite the fact that Ohio exercises among the most modest renewable portfolio standards in the country.

-Systems in Ohio, Pennsylvania, West Virginia, Michigan, Indiana, and Kentucky are eligible to sell SRECs in the Ohio market.
+In addition to solar systems located in Ohio, owners of solar systems located in the states of Pennsylvania, West Virginia, Michigan, Indiana, and Kentucky are also eligible to sell SRECs in the Ohio market.

 Ohio’s Alternative Energy Portfolio Standard

 - Ohio’s renewable portfolio standard (RPS) requires that 12.5% of the state’s electricity be sourced from renewable energy by 2026, with a 0.5% carve-out specifically for solar energy.